 The Referee assesses a major penalty to a player on Team A. After video review of the play at the penalty bench, can the Referee elect to nullify the penalty entirely?

-No. The referee can either confirm the original major penalty call or reduce the original call to a minor penalty for the same infraction.
-Rule 20.6.
+Yes.
+The referee can either confirm the original major penalty call, reduce the original call to a minor penalty for the same infraction or nullify the penalty.
+Rule 20.6

-RULE 21 MATCH PENALTIES
+RULE 21 DANGEROUS ACTIONS